samsuh/2026-journal/README.md

 ## 6/30/26 - Tuesday
 - I wonder if i can wake up early enough to go for a morning ride and be back before it gets hot.
+  - went for a ride but didnt make it back before it got hot. too hot.
 - Eating restriction: attempting intermittent fasting.
   - ride more to burn more carbs and calories.